-The epoxy used to make the new lining of the pipes is very strong.
+The epoxy used to make the new pipelining is very strong.
 It's resistant to rotting and corrosion.
 If maintained over time, they can last up to 100 years.
-If there is a small section of the pipe that is damaged, it can be fixed without disturbing the rest of the system.
+If there is a small section of the system that is damaged, the pipe can be fixed without disturbing the rest of the system.
 Epoxy lining can be done anywhere.
 It involves no extreme digging and does not disrupt the environment around the project.

 Breakdown of Repiping

 When repiping, you can ensure the new pipe system will work effectively.
 Since the entire system is new, every part will work perfectly and there is no worry about existing corrosion.
 Epoxy can only act as a bandage to certain parts of the pipe system while the rest of it works at a sub-par rate.
 This option is best if the pipe system needs to be completely replaced or it belongs to a larger network such as a city water supply.